 Do you LOVE your school?
 Have you had a fun experience with a staff member?
 Has someone left a positive impression on you or your learner?
 Visit this link to leave us a great review so more people know how your family fits within our iLEAD community.

-1) Parent Square – Download the app to your smart phone for free and get instant alerts
+Parent Square: Download the app to your smartphone for free and get instant alerts.

-3) iSupport – Get involved and help make change!
-Join iLead’s version of PTA.
+iSupport: Get involved and help make change!
+Join iLEAD’s version of PTA.
 We need you!
-Learn More
+Click to learn more.